 When the location of the bleeder is seen, surgery may then be carried out in the exact location to stop the bleeding.

-Black stools are never normal.
-It may be due to your diet, medications or a bleed somewhere in your digestive system.
+Black stools might be due to your diet, medications or a bleed somewhere in your digestive system.

-If diet and medications are ruled out as the cause of the black stools, a visit to your physician is pertinent to determine the cause, investigate it and treat accordingly.
+If you have black stools, a visit to your physician is necessary to determine the cause and for prompt treatment.